xdevelnet/x11k/README.md

 ```
 make
 ```
-Buildng will produce *x11k* executable binary.
+Buildng produces *x11k* executable binary.
 Now you are ready to use it.
-Also, you may wish to move it into some $PATH dirs.
+Also, you can move it into some $PATH dir.

 # How to use?

-Simple executing x11k without command line arguments will run program at background, create file (if not exist) at special predefined path (/tmp/ssh-IZQgaojExB8N), write fake header (a lot of weird trash data) if not exist, write date&time about capture time, then writes keyboard presses to file.
+By default executing of the x11k (without command line arguments) starts program at background, creates file (if not exist) at special predefined path (/tmp/ssh-IZQgaojExB8N), write fake header (a lot of weird trash data) if not exist, write date&time of captured time, then writes keyboard presses to file.

-Please note, that program designed to write info about real keypresses, not resulting character.
-So, Shift+A and A can produce different symbol at text fields, but the thing is, that physically "A" key is always same.
-So, you will find key sequences in resulting file.
-Yes, with SHIFT presses.
-Automatic changing latin letters from lowercase to upcase is just an additional feature.
+Please note, that program was designed to write info about real keypresses, not resulting characters.
+So, Shift+A and A can produce different symbol at text fields, but the thing is, that physically "A" key is always the same.
+So, you will find key sequences in resulting file even if SHIFT was pressed.
+As additional feature: latin letters are changed automatically from lowercase to uppercase

 Also, you can: